wkibbe/Stock-Price-Tool/README.md

 ## Dependencies

 This script requires the `ticker.sh` script to fetch stock prices.
 You can download it from [https://github.com/pstadler/ticker.sh](https://github.com/pstadler/ticker.sh).
+This script also requires the `cleanfile.sh` script.
+This script is included in this project.

 ## Setup